Make Me Lose Control (song): Music video

 The music video was produced by Paul Flattery and directed by Jim Yukich of FYI.
 It features Kid Leo, a radio personality who got his start in Cleveland, Carmen's hometown.
 The video refers to the film American Graffiti by re-creating the scene in which the blonde in the white T-Bird (Suzanne Somers) tells Curt (Richard Dreyfuss) "I love you", and his near-misses with her after that.
 In the video, a mysterious young blonde pulls up beside Carmen's car and tells him, "I love you."
-Like Dreyfuss' character, Carmen only sees a T-Bird in passing for the remainder of the video.
+Like Curt, Carmen only sees a T-Bird in passing for the remainder of the video.
 Cast in the video was actress Annette Sinclair, who had just been divorced from rock singer Bob Seger, whom she had married in 1987.

+Also in the video, Kid Leo is seen throwing darts at a poster of fellow radio personality Scott Shannon.
+Shannon had just left highly successful Z100 (WHTZ) in New York to take over at brand new Pirate Radio (KQLZ) in Los Angeles, and irked a lot of L.A. radio personalities when he said he was going to "revolutionize" the medium.
+Kid Leo was a last minute replacement for Shannon, who'd been booked to do the DJ segment, but dropped out.

+Pirate Radio, which played a mix of hard rock and pop while its hosts had a brash style of presentation, did well in its debut in 1989, but fizzled out after just two years.
+Shannon eventually went back to New York, and was co-host of the morning show on WPLJ for the next 23 years.

 Chart performance

 Released a few months after the success of Carmen's song from the film Dirty Dancing, "Hungry Eyes", which peaked at No. 4 on the Billboard Hot 100 chart, "Make Me Lose Control" also reached the top 5 on the Hot 100, peaking at No. 3.
 On the Sales chart, the song spent a week at No. 1, while on the Airplay chart, it reached No. 4.
 It spent 13 weeks at the top 40.
 In addition, "Make Me Lose Control" spent three weeks at No. 1 on the Adult Contemporary chart, the singer's second song to do so (following "Never Gonna Fall in Love Again" from 1976).
 It was Carmen's second to last charting hit and his final to chart inside the top 40.